apache/activemq-artemis/docs/user-manual/en/intercepting-operations.md

 ## Example

-See the examples for an example which shows how to use interceptors to add properties to a message on the server.
+See [the examples chapter](examples.md) for an example which shows how to use interceptors to add properties to a message on the server.